austinio7116/ThumbyOne/README.md

 All four systems share one FAT drive, visible over USB when you're in the lobby.
 Size depends on the build: **8.6 MB in the default (MD-enabled) layout**, 9.6 MB in the backward-compat `THUMBYONE_WITH_MD=OFF` build.

-**Everything is optional.** If you never want MD, rebuild with `-DTHUMBYONE_WITH_MD=OFF` and reclaim 1 MB for the FAT.
-If you never want DOOM, drop it from the build for 2.5 MB.
-Python-only builds turn the three emulators off entirely.
-See the [build matrix](#build-matrix).

 ---

 ## Quickstart